Let be a topological space.

 CW complexes, see for instance Hatcher, appendix of section 1.2.
 For a discussion that highlights which choice principles are involved, see (Fritsch-Piccinini 90, Theorem 1.3.5 (p.
 29 and following)).

 In particular we have the following implications

-Dieudonne’s theorem: Every paracompact Hausdorff space is normal.
+Dieudonne’s theorem: paracompact Hausdorff spaces are normal

 For paracompact spaces, numerable open covers are cofinal in all open covers (in ).